lszzy/FWFramework/README.md

 All Swizzles in this framework will not take effect by default and will not affect existing projects.
 They need to be manually opened or invoked to take effect.
 This library has been used in formal projects, and will continue to be maintained and expanded in the future.
 Everyone is welcome to use and provide valuable comments to grow together.

 ## Installation
-It is recommended to use CocoaPods to install and automatically manage dependencies.
+It is recommended to use CocoaPods or Swift Package Manager to install and automatically manage dependencies.
 For manual import, please refer to Example project configuration.

 ### CocoaPods
 This framework supports CocoaPods, Podfile example: